tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 available linting rules.

 This formatting can also be influenced by [plugins][remark-plugins] which extend the parser and compiler.

-Since this blog uses tables (an extension to [Commonmark][] provided by [Github Flavoured Markdown][gfm]), I add the [`remark-gfm`][remark-gfm] plugin so that the fixing routine will ensure my table columns are nicely padded and aligned.
+Since I often use Markdown tables (an extension to [Commonmark][] provided by [Github Flavoured Markdown][gfm]), I added the [`remark-gfm`][remark-gfm] plugin so that the fixing routine will ensure my table columns are nicely padded and aligned.
 I also get support for checkboxes (which I occasionally use) and strike-through markers (which I seldom use).
 There are some options to this module, but the defaults seem to work well.

-As you will see below, there are corresponding linting rules that highlight issues with this extended Markdown.
+As you will see below, there are corresponding linting rules that highlight issues with the GFM extensions.
 These rules have to be loaded *after* the plugin since they require the content to be appropriately parsed before it can be interpreted by the linting routines.

 ## Linting Markdown